-Here’s the ultimate guide to plan a party that runs smoothly, thrills your guests – and excites you!
-This party guide goes beyond the what-to-do-when reminder & helps you add WOW to create a party they’ll never forget.
+Here’s how to plan a party that runs smoothly, thrills your guests and amazes even you!
+This party guide goes beyond the what-to-do-when reminder & helps you add wow to create a party they’ll never forget.

 6 Weeks Before

 Decide on your guest list and contact your most important guests to see what dates they’re available for a party.
-(Your child would be most disappointed if their best friend wasn’t able to come to their birthday party if that family already had plans.)
+(Your child would be disappointed if their best friend wasn’t able to come to their birthday party.)

-A kid’s cowboy party will be more memorable if you focus the budget on decorations and serve nibbles with fun themed names.
-An adult party celebrating the first show of the season might be able to get away with munchies too, but most adult parties will have at least appetizers.
+(For instance, a kid’s cowboy party will be more memorable if you focus the budget on decorations and serve nibbles with fun cowboy names.
+An adult party celebrating the first show of the season might get away with theme-named munchies too, but most adult parties will have at least appetizers.)

-Ask your child what topic they’d like for their birthday party or decide what theme you’d like for your adult party.
+Ask your child what topic they’d like for their birthday party and be ready with suggestions that you’re willing to do as well.